c-layer/contracts/README.md

 ## Purpose

-Provide an administrable layer over the ethereum blockchain protocol.
+Provide an administrable layer over the Ethereum blockchain protocol.

 One of the foremost use case is the support of regulated asset classes and financial services.